ci1xgk/Fellowship_Webpage/compile_win.md

 To compile LISFLOOD-FP on Windows, [Microsoft Visual Studio](https://visualstudio.microsoft.com/) and [CMake](https://cmake.org/) are required.
 By default, CMake is installed as part of the **Desktop development with C++** workloads, in the process of installing Visual studio.

-To compile the code either of MSVC (the default C++ compiler of Visual Studio) or [Intel C++](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/dpc-compiler.html) compilers can be used, as explained below.
+To compile the LISFLOOD-FP code, either MSVC (the default C++ compiler of Visual Studio) or [Intel C++](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/dpc-compiler.html) compilers can be used.
+The compiling process is explained below for each of these compiler choices.

 - **Using the MSVC compiler**